 The first step is to take the inputs and determine the degree to which they belong to each of the appropriate fuzzy sets via membership functions.
-In Fuzzy Logic Toolbox™ software, the input is always a crisp numerical value limited to the universe of discourse of the input variable (in this case the interval between 0 and 10) and the output is a fuzzy degree of membership in the qualifying linguistic set (always the interval between 0 and 1).
+In Fuzzy Logic Toolbox™ software, the input is always a crisp numerical value limited to the universe of discourse of the input variable (in this case, the interval from 0 through 10) .
+The output is a fuzzy degree of membership in the qualifying linguistic set (always the interval from 0 through 1).
 Fuzzification of the input amounts to either a table lookup or a function evaluation.

-This example is built on three rules, and each of the rules depends on resolving the inputs into a number of different fuzzy linguistic sets: service is poor, service is good, food is rancid, food is delicious, and so on.
+This example is built on three rules, and each of the rules depends on resolving the inputs into several different fuzzy linguistic sets: service is poor, service is good, food is rancid, food is delicious, and so on.
 Before the rules can be evaluated, the inputs must be fuzzified according to each of these linguistic sets.
-For example, to what extent is the food really delicious?
-The following figure shows how well the food at the hypothetical restaurant (rated on a scale of 0 to 10) qualifies, (via its membership function), as the linguistic variable delicious.
-In this case, we rated the food as an 8, which, given your graphical definition of delicious, corresponds to µ = 0.7 for the delicious membership function.
+For example, to what extent is the food delicious?
+The following figure shows how well the food at the hypothetical restaurant (rated on a scale from 0 through 10) qualifies as the linguistic variable delicious using a membership function.
+In this case, we rate the food as an 8, which, given the graphical definition of delicious, corresponds to µ = 0.7 for the delicious membership function.

 In this manner, each input is fuzzified over all the qualifying membership functions required by the rules.

 After the inputs are fuzzified, you know the degree to which each part of the antecedent is satisfied for each rule.
-If the antecedent of a given rule has more than one part, the fuzzy operator is applied to obtain one number that represents the result of the antecedent for that rule.
+If the antecedent of a rule has more than one part, the fuzzy operator is applied to obtain one number that represents the result of the rule antecedent.
 This number is then applied to the output function.
 The input to the fuzzy operator is two or more membership values from fuzzified input variables.
 The output is a single truth value.